Terence: Suetonian biography

-When he was about the age of 25, Terence travelled to Greece to gather materials for his plays and never returned.
-It is mostly believed that Terence died during the journey, but this cannot be confirmed.
-Before his disappearance, he exhibited six comedies which are still in existence.
-According to some ancient writers, he died at sea due to shipwreck or disease.
-It is possible, however, that the fateful voyage to Greece was a speculative explanation of why he wrote so few plays inferred from Terence's complaint in Eunuchus 41–3 about the limited materials at his disposal.
+When he was about the age of 25 (or, according to some manuscripts, 35), Terence travelled to Greece or Asia and never returned.
+Suetonius' sources disagree about the motive and destination of Terence's voyage, as well as about whether he died of illness in Greece, or died by shipwreck on the return voyage.
+Suetonius places Terence's death "in the consulship of Gnaeus Cornelius Dolabella and Marcus Fulvius Nobilior," i.e., in 159 BC.
+It is possible that the fateful voyage to Greece was a speculative explanation of why he wrote so few plays inferred from Terence's complaint in Eunuchus 41–3 about the limited materials at his disposal.